-- Microplates: 96-well microtitration plates.
-The distribution of the different valencies is indicated on the aluminium wrapper. - Washing solution: One bottle of 20x concentrated washing solution.
+- Microplates: Two 96-well microtitration plates.
+The distribution of the different valencies is indicated on the aluminium wrapper. - Washing solution: One 100-ml bottle of 20x concentrated washing solution.
 The solution crystallises spontaneously when cold.
 If only part of the solution is to be used, bring the bottle to 21°C +/- 3°C until disappearance of all crystals.
 Mix the solution well and remove the necessary volume.
-Dilute the buffer 1:20 with distilled or demineralised water. - Dilution buffer: One bottle of 5x colored, concentrated buffer for diluting the blood sera, plasma and conjugate.
+Dilute the buffer 1:20 with distilled or demineralised water. - Dilution buffer: One 50-ml bottle of 5x colored, concentrated buffer for diluting the blood sera, plasma and conjugate.
 Dilute this concentrated dilution buffer 1:5 with distilled or demineralised water.
 If a deposit forms at the bottom of the container filter the solution on Whatman filter paper. - Conjugate: One bottle of anti-bovine immunoglobulin-peroxidase conjugate (horseradish peroxidase-labelled anti-bovine IgG1 monoclonal antibody). - Positive serum: One bottle of positive serum.
 Store this reagent between +2°C and +8°C. - Negative serum: One bottle of negative serum.
-Store this reagent between +2°C and +8°C. - Single component TMB: One bottle of the chromogen tetramethylbenzidine (TMB).
-Store between +2°C and +8°C protected from the light. - Stop solution: One bottle of the 1 M phosphoric acid stop solution.
+Store this reagent between +2°C and +8°C. - Single component TMB: One 25-ml bottle of the chromogen tetramethylbenzidine (TMB).
+Store between +2°C. and +8°C. protected from the light. - Stopping solution: One 15-ml bottle of the 1 M phosphoric acid stop solution.

-BIO K 369/2
+BIO K 146/2

 Microplates 2

 Washing solution 1 X 100 ml (20 X)

 Colored Dilution buffer 1 X 50 ml (5 X)

 Conjugate 1 X 0,5 ml (50 X)

 Positive serum 1 X 0,5 ml (1 X)

-Negative serum 1 X 0,5 ml (1 X)
+Negative serum 1 X 0,5 ml (1 X

-Monocomponent TMB 1 X 25 ml (1 X)
+Mono-component TMB 1 X 25 ml (1 X)

 Stop solution 1 X 15 ml (1 X)